The 50 Best Beaches Around Perth & WA, Ranked

 Regularly voted as one of the best beaches in Australia (let alone just this state), Turquoise Bay is your gateway to the famed Ningaloo Reef and hard not to put atop this list.
 Long, white sandy beaches roll into some of the most crystal clear waters in the country, laying home to vibrant coral garden beds easily accessed just a short swim off the beach.
 It’s “drift” along the reef is world famous – jump in at the southern end, let the current take you along the reef and then jump out at the sand bar.
 Read our full guide here.

-Cover photo of Little Beach in Two Peoples Bay
+Header Image: Little Beach, Two Peoples Bay